Sylvain Charles Valée: Under the restored Bourbons

 After the failure of the Waterloo campaign and the second restoration, Valée was retained by Louis XVIII seeing a promotion to Inspector-General of the artillery in Paris.
 In this position he began reorganising the French artillery, implementing the "Valée system".

 The Valée system represented an incremental technical improvements on the Gribeauval system and Napoleon's own Year XI system.
 The system mainly improved the mobility of the artillery train, and simplified maintenance standardising limbers and wheels as well as reducing the number of carriage types to two.
 The improvements in totality made maintenance easier and allowed the artillery to move as fast as the infantry or cavalry.

 Valée also improved the guns themselves slightly, by making them lighter, and with a longer range.

-The system would last until technological advances in the 1850's rendered it obsolete.
+The system would last until technological advances in the 1850s rendered it obsolete.

 Canon de 12 of the Valée system with carriage, 1854.

-Valée served as president of the 2nd Council of War of the 1st Military Division, charged with judging General Charles Lefebvre-Desnoüettes condeming him to death in May 1816.
+Valée served as president of the 2nd Council of War of the 1st Military Division, charged with judging General Charles Lefebvre-Desnoüettes condemning him to death in May 1816.

 He was made a member of the High Council of the War, and Inspector General of the whole Artillery Service in February 1828.
 Elevated to Frances upper chamber as a Peer of France, January 27, 1830 (this appointment was annulled by Article 6 of the 1830 Charter following the July revolution).